-Minister of Tourism Avedis Guidanian represented both the President of the Republic Gen. Michel Aoun and the President of the Council of Ministers Saad Hariri, Member of Parliament Hagop Pakradounian represented the Speaker of the Parliament Nabih Berry.
-Among the attendees were MPs Rev. Edgar Traboulsi, MP Gen. Jean Talouzian representing the Lebanese Forces Political Party, the Armenian Ambassador to Lebanon Samvel Mkrdchyan, the representative of the Commander of the Lebanese Army, the President of the Supreme Council of the Evangelical Community of Syria and Lebanon, Rev. Salim Sahyouni, Prelate of the Armenians in Lebanon, Bishop Shahe Panosian, Prelate of the Armenian Catholic Patriarchy, Bishop George Assadourian, President of the Armenian Evangelical Community in Syria, Rev. Haroutioun Selimian, the Head of the Lebanese Press Union Elias Aoun and the Mayor of Bourj Hammoud Mardig Boghossian.
-The capacity audience also included the Chair of the Haigazian University Board of Trustees, Dr. Hasmig Baran coming from the USA, members of the Board, representatives of Armenian and Lebanese political parties, community leaders, representatives of educational institutions, parents, relatives and friends.
+Minister of Tourism Avedis Guidanian was there to represent both the President of the Republic Gen. Michel Aoun and the President of the Council of Ministers Saad Hariri, Member of Parliament Hagop Pakradounian represented the Speaker of the Parliament Nabih Berry.
+Among the attendees were Minister of Social Affairs, Richard Kouyoumjian representing the Head of the Lebanese Forces Dr. Samir Geagea, Member of Parliament Gen. Jean Talouzian, Prelate of the Armenian Catholic Patriarchy, Bishop George Assadourian, and international businessman and entrepreneur Rouben Vardanyan.
+The capacity audience also included a host of representatives of the Lebanese Army, Armenian and Lebanese political parties, religious leaders, Armenian and foreign diplomats, members of the Board of Trustees, community leaders, and representatives of educational institutions, parents, relatives and friends.

-The auspicious ceremony started with the celebratory processional march by faculty and graduates on the notes of the traditional Pomp and Circumstance, followed by the Lebanese National Anthem and the prayer of invocation offered by Campus Minister, Rev. Wilbert Van Saane.
+The auspicious ceremony started on the notes of the traditional Pomp and Circumstance by Sir Edward Elgar, whereby faculty proceeded with the celebratory processional march in their traditional academic regalia of caps, gown and hoods, followed by graduates.
+After the Lebanese National Anthem, the prayer of invocation was offered by Campus Minister, Rev. Wilbert Van Saane.

 Expressing his pride in the graduating class, University President Paul Haidostian acknowledged the unwavering efforts and dedication of the parents, asking the audience to give them a hearty applause.